mofuwu/outages-analysis/README.md

 <iframe src="assets/res_money_lost_hist.html" width=800 height=600 frameBorder=0></iframe>

 The histogram shows the distribution of the total money lost in residential sector during each power outage.
-A significantly right-skewed plot indicates that most of the power outage cause relatively small amount of money lost.
-The largest number of power outages falls into the range that less than 10 billion dollars are lost.
-Cases where more than 500 billion dollars are lost are approximately equally rare.
+More than half of the power outage events lead to money lost less than 10000 dollars.
+More than 25% of cases cause money lost between 10000 dollars and 30000 dollars.
+Only about 10% of the cases lead to more than 300000 dollars.
+The highest money lost in residential sector is about 2 million dollars.

 <iframe src="assets/com_money_lost_hist.html" width=800 height=600 frameBorder=0></iframe>

 The histogram shows the distribution of the total money lost in commercial sector during each power outage.
-Similar to the distribution for residencial sector, most of the money lost are below 15 billion dollars.
-However, there are more extreme cases relating to commercial sector.
-Several cases results in more than 1 trillion dollars of money lost.
+Similar to the distribution for residential sector, over 60% of the power outage events lead to money lost less than 10000 dollars.
+About 25% of cases, the money lost is between 10000 dollars and 30000 dollars.
+Only about 10% of the cases lead to more than 300000 dollars.
+The highest money lost in commercial sector is about 1.5 million dollars, slightly smaller than the highest money lost in residencial sector.

 <iframe src="assets/ind_money_lost_hist.html" width=800 height=600 frameBorder=0></iframe>

 The histogram shows the distribution of the total money lost in industrial sector during each power outage.
-It bears the same shape as the distribution related to other sectors, and most of the power outage cases have money lost within 15 billion dollars.
-However, the money lost in industrial sector has a noticeably smaller range.
-The highest money lost is only around 200 billion dollars.
+The shape of the distribution is similar to the other two sectors, but the money lost is in general significantly smaller.
+About 50% of the power outage events lead to money lost less than 2500 dollars.
+About 25% of cases, the money lost is between 2500 dollars and 7500 dollars.
+The rest 25% of the cases lead to more than 7500 dollars.
+The highest money lost in industrial sector is about 935000 dollars.

 ---
 ### Bivariate Analysis: